deltafi/deltafi/CHANGELOG/unreleased/ingress-bytes-index.md

-# Changes on branch `total-bytes-index`
+# Changes on branch `ingress-bytes-index`
 Document any changes on this branch here.
 ### Added
--
+- Add ingressBytes index

 ### Changed
-- Add index on total bytes
+-

 ### Fixed
 -